Steiner-254/Cyfrin-Updraft-Course/Advanced/Smart Contract Security/S2 Whats Is A Smart Contract Audit/Lesson5.md

 >> A whole chain of events leads to the successful exploitation of a vulnerability.

 - Attributing the failure of a system to an auditor's incompetency is simplistic and misguided.
 If a vulnerability was missed, it means it slipped past numerous stages of checks and balances, of which an audit is just one.
 When a flaw goes unnoticed for as long as four months, there are perhaps lapses in system monitoring and in many other security parameters.

+## The Auditor’s Role in the Wake of a Breach
+- So, what should an auditor do if a protocol they've reviewed ends up compromised?
+The answer is that a responsible security partner should not abandon their client in the midst of a crisis.
+- As an auditor, you may be able to help mitigate the damage, restrict the scope of the attack, and possibly identify the hackers.
+A quality auditor must be there, lending their expertise, during the inevitable chaos that ensues after a breach.